mui/material-ui/docs/src/pages/company/careers/careers.md

 #### [Technical Product Manager](/company/product-manager/)

 You will define and maintain the product roadmap for the advanced components, identify opportunities, define specs, and work with engineers to execute on the features.
 Experience as an engineer is essential for this role.
+You might need to work part-time developing too in the beginning.

 #### [Developer Advocate](/company/developer-advocate/)